Playtronica/biotron-firmware/TEST-ARTIFACT-1.9.4-CALIBRATION-CUE.md

 normal-play velocity, select one with a clear beginning and resolution, and retain balanced Note On/Off plus legacy Web detection.

+## Candidate after the failed gate

+The next source iteration uses the auditioned **Gentle Cadence** contour:
+`64, 65, 67, 72, 71, 67, 62, 60`, with velocities `18–28` instead of the
+failed `42–52`.
+Per-note duration is now part of the small static cue table so the ending can resolve without adding another scheduler.
+This is still a team candidate until an owner hears it on the physical Biotron; the earlier failed result remains recorded above and is not overwritten.

 No merge, release or production deployment is approved by this result.